galvanized pipe replacement by copper AND pex - how to plan?

 Read somewhere on the web that an optimum PEX installation is for each fixture to have a direct line using PEX with minimal number of places where the PEX is broken into from where the water enters the house. (reason to use manifold?)
 This helps water pressure but also, something that sounded more serious were comments about "leaks" at intersections?

 Should we be concerned about minimizing intersections to optimize performance of plumbing fixtures and to minimize potential for leaks or is just okay to have as our goal to replace all galvanized? (not sure if we will have a manifold if we proceed the way we are going.)

-I have also posted my question in the plumbing forum - but thought maybe it was more relevant over here.
+I will cross-post this in the OLD HOUSE forum - may be more relevant over there.
 Not sure.

 Our old galvanized pipe system is being gradually replaced.
 Pipes in our newly remodeled bath were replaced with copper.
 An incoming line from the city to our new external tankless gas water heater was installed with PEX so water would be "clean".

 Newly remodeled bathroom copper plumbing is connected to galvanized "network" and then to PEX.
 I wasn't in a great hurry to fix this as we proceed to remodeling our second bathroom (and then onto kitchen) but now I'm wondering if my phased approach is a bad idea. .